 These significant developments and the rapidly changing environment highlight the need for Council to take a considered, strategic approach to future open space and recreation planning and provision.

-At its meeting of 13 March 2023, Council unanimously resolved to prioritise the preparation.
+At its meeting of 13 March 2023, Council unanimously resolved to prioritise the preparation of an Open Space and Recreation Strategy in the 2024/25 operational plan.

 Report